Soybean: Cultivation

+Soybeans are globally important agricultural crops, grown as a major source of protein and oil.
+It prefers fertile, well-drained soils and requires a warm temperate climate with adequate rainfall or irrigation.
+Soybeans are mainly grown in the United States, Brazil, and Argentina.

+It is usually planted in straight rows using modern machinery, and pests and weeds must be controlled to maintain the crop.
+After maturity, it is harvested using mechanized harvesting machines.
+Soybeans are used in the production of many food and industrial products, such as tofu, oils, and feed, in addition to their role in improving soil fertility by fixing nitrogen.

 Conditions

 Cultivation is successful in climates with hot summers, with optimum growing conditions in mean temperatures of 20 to 30 C; temperatures of below 20 C and over 40 C stunt growth significantly.
 They can grow in a wide range of soils, with optimum growth in moist alluvial soils with good organic content.
 Soybeans, like most legumes, perform nitrogen fixation by establishing a symbiotic relationship with the bacterium Bradyrhizobium japonicum (syn.
 Rhizobium japonicum; Jordan 1982).
 This ability to fix nitrogen allows farmers to reduce nitrogen fertilizer use and increase yields when growing other crops in rotation with soy.
 There may be some trade-offs, however, in the long-term abundance of organic material in soils where soy and other crops (for example, corn) are grown in rotation.
 For best results, though, an inoculum of the correct strain of bacteria should be mixed with the soybean (or any legume) seed before planting.
 Modern crop cultivars generally reach a height of around 1 m, and take 80–120 days from sowing to harvesting.